aichingm/Pest/README.md

     php -d auto_prepend_file=pathTo/Pest.php myTests.php

-The `-d auto_prepend_file=pathTo/Pest.php` part is needed because it gives you the possibility simply switch between Pest and other implementations.
+The `-d auto_prepend_file=pathTo/Pest.php` part is needed because it gives you the possibility to simply switch between Pest and other implementations.

 ##Documentation##